MrDancodes/My-first-webpage-/readme.md

 *_Github account_*
 *_Web browser_*

-_Simply run the Mu Favourite Things .HTML file from your desktop, using Explore, Firfox, or Chrome web browsers no other setup should be required_
+_Simply run the My Favourite Things .HTML file from your desktop, using Explore, Firfox, or Chrome web browsers no other setup should be required_

 ## Known Bugs